Anaesthetic management in neurological disorders: is combined spinal-epidural a suitable option?

 Abstract

-Tuberous sclerosis (TSC) is a rare disease with multi-systemic affectation, predominantly neurological.
-Little evidence exists about the anaesthetic management of patients with this disorder, particularly in pregnant women.
-We present the case report of a patient with TSC admitted in our hospital for the delivery of a twin gestation.
-Twenty-four hours after surgery, the patient presented left-sided facial-brachial hypoesthesia and headache.
-A cerebral computed tomography revealed a right frontal cortical bleeding tumour, being diagnosed as a glioblastoma multiforme.
-The patient was discharged 15 days after admission and was proposed for neurosurgery.
+Tuberous sclerosis (TSC) is a rare disease with multi-systemic involvement, predominantly neurological.
+Little evidence exists about the anesthetic management of patients with this disorder, particularly in pregnant women.
+This article discusses a case of a patient with TSC admitted to our hospital for the delivery of a twin gestation.
+Twenty-four hours after surgery, the patient presented left-side facial-brachial hypoesthesia and headache.
+A brain CT revealed a right frontal cortical bleeding tumor, which was diagnosed as glioblastoma multiforme.
+The patient was discharged 15 days after admission and a neurosurgical approach was suggested.

 References